ReAnimate Summer School

 Leo Binkowski

 Leo Binkowski is a software developer and one of the original programmers behind the NABU computer network, an early online home-computer system developed in Canada in the early 1980s.
-He joined the NABU software team shortly after high school and worked from 1982 to 1986 developing arcade-style games and software for the platform.
+He joined the NABU software team shortly after high school and worked from 1982 to 1986, developing arcade-style games and software for the platform.
 Over the years, his original source code, development materials, and software archives have played a major role in preserving the history of the NABU system.
 More recently, Leo has helped lead modern efforts to restore and document the NABU platform through the NABU RetroNET preservation project, where he has shared original code, hardware, and historical insight with the retro-computing community.
 He has also presented at major vintage-computing events such as the Vintage Computer Festival East, where he speaks about the development of early online computing and his experience working on the NABU network at the beginning of the home-computer era.

 Giuseppe Destefanis

-Giuseppe Destefanis is Associate Professor in the Department of Computer Science at University College London (UCL), where he is part of the Financial Computing and Analytics group, and Co-Head of the London SmartBridgeLab.
+Giuseppe Destefanis is an Associate Professor in the Department of Computer Science at University College London (UCL), where he is part of the Financial Computing and Analytics group, and Co-Head of the London SmartBridgeLab.
 His research covers Empirical Software Engineering, Mining Software Repositories, Large Language Models, and Blockchain technologies.
 He focuses on improving software quality and the developer experience, and on examining how new AI tools can support software engineering and be integrated into organisational practice.

 Frédérick Maheux